Best Budget Circular Saws under $100 – Top Picks & Reviews 2023

 Conclusion:

-The battle for the title of best circular saw under $100 was fierce between the DeWalt DCS391B and the SKIL 5280-01.
+The battle for the best circular saw under $100 was fierce between the DeWalt DCS391B and the SKIL 5280-01.
 Ultimately, the DeWalt won out.
-As hard as we looked, we simply couldn’t find any flaws with the saw itself: our only real problem with it was how much more money you have to shell out to go cordless.
+As hard as we looked, we simply couldn’t find any flaws with the saw.
+Our only real problem was how much more money you must shell out to go cordless.

 You may also be interested in reading our popular compact circular saw buying guide.